-Prospect provided its Quarterly Financial Package which included guarterly financial statements, guarterly balance sheets, quarterly statement of operations and quarterly statement of cash flows for Prospect Medical Holdings and Prospect CharterCare, and an attestation of compliance for Conditions 5 -11 and Condition 22 made by Prospect's Chief Financial Officer.
-As noted above, PCC's Chief Financial Officer certified and attested that the quarterly financial information was interim.
-As noted in Condition 5.2, due to the interim nature of the information provided, we will report compliance with Condition 5.2 in our report for the fiscal year ended September 30, 2021.
-The financial information was noted as interim since the year end audit process was occurring and therefore the year end financials were not finalized.
-The Quarterly Financial Package was provided on November 30, 2021.
-The date the Quarterly Financial Package was provided was 11 days after the deadline prescribed by the Condition, i.e., November 19.
-2021.
-The delay was due to a misunderstanding by Prospect related to the documentation required for the last guarter of the fiscal year.
-Prospect was under the assumption that the reporting required under Condition 1410 was the only documentation need to be provided at fiscal year end.
-After conferring with the Attorney General, Prospect indicated they would be providing the Quarterly Financial Package each guarter.
-Upon agreement with the Attorney General, Prospect promptly provided the required Quarterly Financial Package for the guarter ended September 30, 2021 and therefore Prospect is in compliance with the Condition.
+For the reporting in Fiscal Year 2021, Prospect provided its Quarterly Financial Packages which included quarterly financial statements, quarterly balance sheets, quarterly statement of operations and quarterly statement of cash flows for Prospect Medical Holdings and Prospect CharterCare, and an attestation of compliance for Conditions 5 -11 and Condition 22 made by Prospect's Chief Financial Officer.
+The

+Quarterly Financial Package for the quarter ended June 30, 2021 was provided on August 19, 2021.
+The Quarterly Financial Package for the quarter ended September 30, 2021 was provide on November 30, 2021.
+The date the Quarterly Financial Package was provided was 11 days after the deadline prescribed by the Condition, i.e., November 19, 2021.
+The delay was due to a misunderstanding by Prospect related to the documentation required for the last quarter of the fiscal year.
+Prospect was under the assumption that the reporting required under Condition 14 was the only documentation need to be provided at fiscal year end.
+After conferring with the Attorney General, Prospect indicated they would be providing the Quarterly Financial Package each quarter.
+Upon agreement with the Attorney General, Prospect promptly provided the required Quarterly Financial Package for the quarter of the Fiscal Year, Prospect is in compliance with the Condition.